 Unlike some other rewards programs, you don’t need a special credit card or membership card to earn cash back through Upromise.
 Upon signing up for a Upromise by Sallie Mae account, you can earn rewards in several ways:

-The shop.upromise.com portal has links to hundreds of online retailers that issue rewards of anywhere from 1% to 10% of qualifying purchases.
+Upromise’s shopping portal has links to hundreds of online retailers that pay up to 5% cash back on qualifying purchases.

 Dining at Participating Restaurants

 The Upromise Restaurants program partners with about 10,000 U.S. restaurants.
 The rewards rate is a flat 2.5% of qualifying purchases.